stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/projects/ratemyderp/index.md

 ### Rating

-The premise is pretty simple --
+The premise is straightforward --

 1. A visitor lands on the main app view and is shown a **random image** of a creature from the database.
 They are asked to vote for its "derpiness" on a scale of 1-10
 2. The user is **rewarded for their vote** with a new _fresh_ image from the database